Mastering the Best Oreo Pie Crust like a boss

 French Silk Pie with the best oreo pie crust

-The past week I just wasn’t feeling anything I was making or I couldn’t get a good pic, it’s been hot & I tweaked my back doing yard work.
-And I’ve been sleeping, a lot.
-Healing, I guess.
-I hate this getting old!
-But I promise you, this will be the best post on the Best Oreo Pie Crust.
-And it’s going to work for you whether you’re serving room temperature, making a freezer concoction or baking a masterpiece like cheesecake.
+I promise you, this will be the best post on the Best Oreo Pie Crust.
+And it’s going to work for you whether you’re serving room temperature like in my French Silk Pie pictured below, making a freezer concoction, or baking a masterpiece like cheesecake!
+And there are adaptations for different sizes, below, too.

 About the Best Oreo Pie Crust:

-I used to use cookies called Chocolate Wafers.
-They were like Oreos without the middle.
-Now I can’t find them in the store.
-Oreos are not a staple at my house, no offense, Oreo cookies, but I don’t think you’re great.
-I did like you in my Peeps Oreo White Chocolate Pretzel Bunny Bait, though and in my Oreo Truffles.
-And did eat the Oreos for this crust (oops) and had to buy them again.
-I guess I’m getting wild and crazy in my dotage!
+Here’s the deal.
+I never used Oreo cookies in my crusts because I don’t like Oreos.
+To clarify, I do like them in my Peeps Oreo White Chocolate Pretzel Bunny Bait and in my Oreo Truffles.
+And somehow, I did eat the Oreos for this crust (oops) and had to buy them again.
+I don’t even know how that happened, lol!

-So I turned to the Oreo for chocolate pie crust with some trepidation.
-Yeah, that’s a strong word, but I thought, the chocolate wafers in my pie crust were one of the things that set it apart and made it better than most.
+So it was with some trepidation that I turned to Oreos for the crust of my French Silk Pie when I couldn’t find the wafers.
+Yeah, that’s a strong word, trepidation.
+See I thought the chocolate wafers were one of the things that made my chocolate pie crusts better than most.
 Turns out my chocolate pie crust is even better with the Oreos.
 Who knew?
-The filling, which just disappears, helps meld together the crust with less butter.

-If you don’t use actual Oreos, the amount of filling in the center might vary a bit, which can affect your crust’s moisture content and how well it holds together.
-If in doubt, squeeze a small amount in your palm and if it stays in a ball it’s just right.
+If you use a knockoff cookie, the amount of filling in the center might be different which could affect how well the crust holds together.
+After it’s mixed, squeeze a small amount in your hand.
+If it stays together it’s just right.
 If not, add a little more butter, about 1/2 tablespoon at a time, then test again.

 French Silk Pie Stabilized Whipped Cream